 In 1958, Gibson updated the Les Paul and the result was the the Standard.
 Main changes were the colour of the top which was now sunburst and that humbuckers / PAF pickups were fitted.
 For the 1968 it would have most likely been assumed it would be a humbuckered sunburst guitar.
 Somehow, Gibson decided to rewind the clock to the Standard of late 1955 - early 1957 by going back to a Goldtop finish with P-90 pickups.

-This guitar belonged to Tony Montane (real name Anthony Cardenas).
+This 1978 Gibson Les Paul Standard, is a gold top version but with modified pickups.
+The guitar belonged to Tony Montana (real name Anthony Cardenas).

 Tony is also the creator of Platinum Master’s Monster Circus – a collaboration of some of the greatest “monster” musician friends he’s known, and a high production value show with a circus sideshow feel.

 Recently he went on tour with Slash as bass player.

 This guitar was used with Great White and other members of the group used it too.
 It has also been used for Tony's solo album “Tombstone Shuffle” and live on the Platinum Master’s Monster Circus Vegas shows.